Wednesday, December 31, 2008

 Today is a very busy day, as Gavin and I have to rush from Bryan's Mindchamps Graduation at Toa Payoh to Joel's Graduation Concert at Ghim Moh.

 Every child was asked to stand out in front of the class to read what they wrote in their Thank-You to their parents.
 Being the sentimental Bryan, he couldn't control his emotions and started to cry.
 I asked him why he cried.
-He replied me that he was very touched at what his friends had wrote and when it was finally his turn, he felt his emotions all welled-up.
+He replied that he was very touched by what his friends had written and when it was finally his turn, he felt his emotions all welled up.
 Mummy also shed tears of joy and am very proud of him.

-This is what he wrote in the card.
+This is what he wrote on the card.

 Heart-shape card of thanks.

-Dear Mum and Dad, You are speacial because you help me pay for the things I want.
-Next time, i will help you pay for the things you want.
+Dear Mum and Dad, You are special because you help me pay for the things I want.
+Next time, I will help you pay for the things you want.
 I will never be selfish again.
-Mum and Dad, I love you because you care for me. mum and Dad, I will never loose you.
+Mum and Dad, I love you because you care for me. mum and Dad, I will never lose you.
 Love, Bryan.

 Leave-shape card of wishes